-MSN Completion Program of Study for Graduates of CNEP Classes 30-40
+MSN Completion Program of Study for Graduates of CNEP Classes 30-40 PC701 Principles of Health Promotion (3-0) PC718 Evidence Based Practice (3-0)

 WHCNP Post-Graduate Certificate for CNEP Graduates

 FNU CNEP graduates with a master's degree have the option of completing a post-graduate certificate as a Women's Health Care Nurse Practitioner.
 The Women's Health Care Nurse Practitioner (CWHCNP) Post-Graduate Certificate for CNEP Graduates provides additional supervised clinical experience in women's health care and primary health care for CNEP graduates who wish to become certified as WHCNPs by the National Certification Council (NCC).